hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfplan.html.md

 ```

 This function takes the module path in the list of lists form described above along
 with the type and name of the resource as arguments.
-To get the complete address of
+To print the complete address of
 an instance of a resource having multiple instances, you could use the following Sentinel
 code in which `module_path`, `resource_type`, `name`, and `index` are pre-existing
 variables in your Sentinel policy that refer to a specific instance of a specific resource